ncsutsun4/ncsutsun4.github.io/_posts/2020-06-06-Third-Blog-Post.md

 # First vignette project

 ## Project description and findings
 This project is to create a vignette (an HTML file with a table of contents) about reading JSON data and exploring it.
 I found that Montréal Canadiens is one of the teams with top winning ratio in all games, and Edmonton Oilers performed much better in playoffs than in regular seasons.
+[Here is the link to the page](https://github.com/ncsutsun4/st558_project1/blob/master/README.md)

 ## Reflections
 * what would you do differently?